redislabs-training/training-geo-public/README.md

 # Geolocation-Aware Applications with Redis

-This repository provides some exercises around Redis commands that related to geospatial indexing & search.
+This repository provides some exercises around Redis commands that are related to geospatial search.

 ## Learning Objectives